Jonathan Taylor (American football): 2021 season

 From Weeks 4–11, Taylor compiled 100-plus scrimmage yards and at least one rushing touchdown in eight consecutive games, which tied for the longest streak in NFL history.
 After the season, the Maxwell Football Club announced that Taylor was the winner of the 2021 Bert Bell Award.
 He was the runner-up for AP Offensive Player of the Year.
 He was ranked fifth by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

-In Week 1, against the Houston Texans, Taylor had 31 carries for 161 rushing yards and a rushing touchdown in the 20–20 tie.
-In Week 10, against the Las Vegas Raiders, he had 22 carries for 147 rushing yards and one rushing touchdown in the 25–20 victory.
+In Week 1, against the Texans, Taylor had 31 carries for 161 rushing yards and a rushing touchdown in the 20–20 tie.
+After suffering an ankle injury in the fourth quarter of a Week 4 loss against the Tennessee Titans, Taylor was later ruled out for the Colts' Week 5 matchup against the Denver Broncos.
+The contest served as the first game that Taylor had missed in his NFL career.
+In Week 10, against the Raiders, he had 22 carries for 147 rushing yards and one rushing touchdown in the 25–20 victory.
 For his game against Las Vegas, he won AFC Offensive Player of the Week.
 He suffered a high ankle sprain in Week 15 and was placed on injured reserve on December 20, 2022, ending his season.
 He finished the season with 861 rushing yards and four touchdowns through 11 games, missing three games with an ankle injury.

+2023 season

+On August 29, 2023, Taylor was placed on the physically unable to perform list.
+During this period, it was reported that Taylor and the Colts reached a contract standoff, with Taylor requesting a trade after a meeting with Colts owner Jim Irsay.

+However, Taylor and the Colts were able to reach an agreement.
+On October 7, 2023, he was activated, and signed a three-year, $42 million extension with the Colts.
+In the season finale against the Houston Texans, Taylor rushed for a season-high 188 rushing yards on 30 carries, with a touchdown.
+He finished the season with 741 rushing yards and seven touchdowns, along with 19 catches for 153 yards and one touchdown through 10 games and seven starts.

+2024 season

+In Week 3, against the Chicago Bears, Taylor had 23 carries for 110 rushing yards and two rushing touchdowns in the 21–16 win.
+In Week 16, Taylor rushed for 218 yards and three touchdowns in a 38–30 win over the Tennessee Titans, earning AFC Offensive Player of the Week.
+In Week 17 against the New York Giants, he had 32 carries for 125 yards and two touchdowns.
+In Week 18 against the Jaguars, he had 34 carries for 177 yards and a touchdown in the 26–23 win.
+In the 2024 season, Taylor finished with 303 carries for 1,431 rushing yards and 11 rushing touchdowns to go with 18 receptions for 136 receiving yards and one receiving touchdown.
+Taylor was again selected to the 2024 Pro Bowl, his first since the 2021 Pro Bowl.